henrynw/openrating/README.md

 ```

 The CLI reads credentials from environment variables so provider secrets stay out of git.

+### Background insights job queue
+- `/v1/players/{player_id}/insights` serves precomputed snapshots backed by the `player_insights` table and honours `If-None-Match` headers.
+- Run `npm run insights:worker` (locally or in production) to process `player_insight_jobs`, rebuild snapshots, and write them back atomically.
+- Enqueue refreshes by calling `store.enqueuePlayerInsightsRefresh({ organizationId, playerId, sport, discipline })` wherever you ingest matches or rating changes.
+Jobs are deduped by scope, and multiple workers can run concurrently.
+- For backfills, enqueue jobs for every player (or wipe the table) and let the worker regenerate snapshots; it’s safe to replay history.
+- To pause processing, stop the worker.
+Pending jobs remain in the queue until the worker resumes.

 ### Listing data
 - `POST /v1/organizations`: create a new organization (returns the canonical UUID).